cbenitez1998/sql-learning/superstore-sales-analysis/README.md

 Some of the questions explored during this project include:

-* Which products generate the highest sales?
+- Which products generate the highest sales?
-* Which products generate the highest profit?
+- Which products generate the highest profit?
+- Which products generate the lowest profit?
-* Which categories are the most profitable?
+- Which categories are the most profitable?
-* Which category has the lowest profit margin?
+- Which category has the lowest profit margin?
-* How do discounts affect profitability?
+- How do discounts affect profitability?
-* Which Furniture sub-categories perform the worst?
+- Which Furniture sub-categories perform the worst?
-* Why does the Tables sub-category have negative profitability?
+- Why does the Tables sub-category have negative profitability?

 ---